-The neonatology program at Children’s Hospitals and Clinics of Minnesota has the advanced treatment your little one needs, whether she was diagnosed with a condition while in the womb or she needs special care after birth.
+The neonatology program at Children’s Minnesota has the advanced treatment your little one needs, whether she was diagnosed with a condition while in the womb or she needs special care after birth.
 Our neonatal intensive care units are fully equipped to treat the littlest babies with the most critical needs.

 Surprises don’t surprise us